rewoma19/script-summer/amusement_park/amusement-park.md

 - **'not sold'** in case the ticket was printed but not sold

 - **'sold to {name}'** where **{name}** is the name of the visitor if the ticket was sold

+## Task 4

+### Improve the ticket status response

+After a while, you get feedback from the employees that they want the ticket status to be easier to understand at the first glance.
+They only want to see either the name of the visitor or that the ticket is invalid.

+Write a function **simpleTicketStatus** that accepts the same arguments as **ticketStatus** in task 3.
+This function only returns one of two different results.

+- the name of the visitor if the ticket was sold

+- **'invalid ticket !!!'** if the ticket was not sold yet or the identifier was not found in the tracking object